-1) The outflows for leasing liabilities including interest paid amounted to €1,076 million as of December 31, 2020.
-This interest element is not a compared by the second s
+2) The outflows for leasing liabilities including interest paid amounted to €1,015 million as of December 31, 2022.
+For the statement of cash flows, these were broken down into an interest component and a redemption component.
 This interest element is netted under compounding.

-Notes to the segment reporting
+Notes to the segment information by operating segments

-The segment reporting of DB Group has been prepared in accordance with IFRS 8 (Operating Segments).
-The operating segments of DB Group result from the aggregation of fully consolidated legal entities; these legal entities have been allocated to specific segments on the basis of the company-specific operational performance on a defined market.
+The DB Group segment reporting has been prepared in accordance with IFRS 8 (Operating Segments).
+The operating segments of DB Group result from the aggregation of fully consolidated companies; these companies have been allocated to specific segments on the basis of the company-specific operational performance on a defined market.
 The Management Board takes its decisions and carries out economic analyses as well as assessments at the level of the operating segments ("management approach").

-The allocation of legal entities to operating segments in external accounting is consistent with the allocation in internal management reporting.
+The allocation of companies to operating segments in external accounting is consistent with the allocation in internal management reporting.
 This means that the management and legal structure of DB Group are congruent.
 As a result of this allocation principle, there are no partial balance sheets or partial income statements within a legal entity that are allocated to different segments.

 In this connection, management reporting is addressed to the Management Board in its function as the primary decision maker.
 Management reporting in DB Group is based on the accounting principles in accordance with IFRS.
-When reconciling the segment data to the corresponding company data, consolidation effects must therefore be taken into account.
+With regard to reconciling the segment data with the corresponding corporate data, it is accordingly mainly necessary to take account of consolidation effects.
 For this reason, a consolidation column is used for reconciliation purposes.
-The operations of the business segments are covered in the reporting format in line with the corporate and organizational structure of DB Group.
+The operations of the business segments are covered in the reporting format in line with the corporate organization structure of DB Group.
 The main regions covered by DB Group are detailed in the segment information by regions.
-Group management report Consolidated financial statements Additional information
+The former DB Arriva segment has been classified and reported as discontinued operations since October 2023.
+As a result, as of December 31, 2023, the business area will no longer be part of management and thus the internal management financial information.
+Segment reporting as of December 31, 2023, including the previous year's figures in the statement of comprehensive income, was adjusted accordingly.
+The assets and liabilities of the previous year of the subsidiaries belonging to the former segment are presented in the reconciliation.
+As of December 31, 2023, the continuing operations of DB Group consisted of the remaining eight segments.